-Looking at longer-term trends, the audience continues to reduce their exclusive reliance on traditional/corded television, with only 6.7% of the overall 18- to 34-year-old male target using these channels and 52% relying exclusively on streaming for television content.
-While the Hispanic segment slightly lags behind this overall trend, only 13.4% of households in the Hispanic target audience exclusively access television content via regular/corded means (2023 Summer MRI-Simmons USA study).
-As the audience moves increasingly toward streaming and CTV services, NHTSA's CIOT campaign will move with the audience to seek the most cost-efficient and effective delivery vehicles for the campaign.
+Looking at longer-term trends, the audience continues to reduce their exclusive reliance on traditional/corded television, with only 7.2% of the overall 18- to 44-year-old male target using these channels and 49.3% relying exclusively on streaming for television content.
+While the Hispanic segment slightly lags behind this overall trend, only 13.1% of households in the Hispanic target audience exclusively access television content via regular/corded means (2023 Fall MRI-Simmons USA study).
+Surprisingly, when the older Gen X portion of this audience is considered individually, the percentage of those relying exclusively on streaming for television increases slightly by 50.7%.
+As the audience holistically moves increasingly toward streaming and CTV services, NHTSA's Speed campaign will move with the audience to seek the most cost-efficient and effective delivery vehicles for the campaign.